10000 Providing and Arranging for Services

 10220 Using Legal Alternatives (Court Actions)

-If the service plan includes legal alternatives, the APS specialist refers to 12000 Legal Actions, Legal Documents, and Other Non-Legal Remedies and its sub-items.
+If the service plan includes legal alternatives initiated or suggested by APS, the APS specialist refers to 12100 Initiating Legal Actions and its sub-items.

 Documenting Legal Actions in the Service Plan

-The APS specialist documents any legal actions taken by doing as follows:
+The APS specialist does the following to document any legal actions taken:

 See: